plainionist/Plainion.GraphViz/docs/Clusters.md

 ![](Screenshots/ClusterEditor.png)

+- Use the filter on the left side to select nodes outside clusters and the "Add" button to add those to the selected cluster
+- Use the context menu on the right side to delete and merge clusters
-Hint: Use CTRL+RMB to open the context menu without selecting a node automatically to allow creation of new clusters.
+- Use CTRL+RMB to open the context menu without selecting a node automatically to allow creation of new clusters.
+- Use Drag & Drop on the right side to move nodes and clusters into clusters

 ## Manage clusters within the graph